Jack-Q/blog/source/_posts/2017-03-26-setup-latex-environment.md

 When composing document with latex, most of things are done within a text editor.
 Some plugins to the text editor can provide various of assists.
-My favoirate environment for editing latex is Sublime Text with the [LaTeXTools package](https://latextools.readthedocs.io/en/latest/).
+My favorite environment for editing latex is Sublime Text with the [LaTeXTools package](https://latextools.readthedocs.io/en/latest/).

 The installation of LaTeXTools is just the same as other Sublime Text packages.